hyperstack-org/hyperstack/docs/installation/man-installation.md

 You can also use `render_component` in a controller in place of the standard Rails render method.
 Like the `render_component` view helper you can pass the component parameters in from the controller.

-There are quite a few steps, but each has a specific, and understandable purpose.

 ## Installing the Hotloader